GBAF Logo

 Add as preferred source on Google

-Calls for Resignation and Accusations Against Sulyok
+Calls for Resignation

-Magyar has called on Sulyok — elected in early 2024 by lawmakers from Orban's Fidesz party — to step down, accusing him of failing to represent national unity on major issues and of serving the interests of Orban and his government.
-Sulyok has refused to resign.
+Magyar has repeatedly called on Sulyok — elected in early 2024 by lawmakers from Orban's Fidesz party — to step down, accusing him of failing to represent national unity on major issues and of serving the interests of Orban and his government.
+Sulyok has consistently refused to resign.

 Sulyok previously served as head of Hungary's top court, a post to which he was also elected by Fidesz in 2016.

-The Role of the Hungarian Presidency
+Role of the President in Hungary

 Key Takeaways